Daimler profits slump as auto industry comes under pressure

 The company also saw deductions to earnings from regulatory troubles regarding the emissions of its diesel cars.

 Net profit for the full year fell to 2.71 billion euros ($2.94 billion) from 7.58 billion euros.
 In the fourth quarter of the year the Stuttgart-based company lost 11 million euros, compared with a profit of 1.64 billion euros in the year-earlier quarter.
+The company said it would cut its dividend to 90 euro cents for the year, from 3.25 euros in 2018.

 CEO Ola Kallenius said “we cannot be satisfied” with the results but added that the company was on track to cut costs and improve its earnings performance.